Neural Integral Equations: Integral Equations

 where $\Omega \subset \mathbb R^n$ is a domain in $\mathbb R^n$, and $\bold y: \Omega \times \mathbb R\longrightarrow \mathbb R^m$.
 Here $m$ does not necessarily coincide with $n$.

-PIEs have been studied in some restricted form since the 1800's, as they have been employed to formulate the laws of electromagnetism before the unified version of Maxwell's equations was published.
-In addition, early work on the Dirichelet's problem found the IE approach proficuous, and it is well known that several problems in scattering theory (molecular, atomic and nuclear) are formulated in terms of PIEs.
-In fact, the Schr\"{o}dinger equation can be recast as a PIE \cite{tobocman1959integral}.
+PIEs and higher dimensional IEs have been studied in some restricted form since the 1800's, as they have been employed to formulate the laws of electromagnetism before the unified version of Maxwell's equations was published.
+In addition, early work on the Dirichelet's problem found the IE approach proficuous, and it is well known that several problems in scattering theory (molecular, atomic and nuclear) are formulated in terms of (P)IEs.
+In fact, the Schr\"{o}dinger equation can be recast as an IE \cite{tobocman1959integral}.
 See also \cite{salpeter1951relativistic}, where bound-state problems are treated with the IE formalism.